 You can also use instant gratification in the setup copy.
 As you’ll see below, OptinMonster has setup copy that says “Instantly grow your email list, get more leads, and increase sales.”

-Notice that nailing instant gratification also requires you to have a deep understanding of your audience and their pain points.
+Notice that nailing instant gratification also requires professional writers to have a deep understanding of their audience and their pain points.